Erik Cordier

 Erik Michael Cordier (born February 25, 1986) is an American former professional baseball pitcher.
-He made his Major League Baseball (MLB) debut with the San Francisco Giants in 2014.
+He played in Major League Baseball (MLB) for the San Francisco Giants and Miami Marlins, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 Career

 Kansas City Royals

 The Kansas City Royals selected Cordier in the second round of the 2004 Major League Baseball Draft out of Southern Door High School near Brussels in Door County, Wisconsin.

 Atlanta Braves/Pittsburgh Pirates

 He was traded from the Royals to the Atlanta Braves for Tony Peña Jr. on March 24, 2007.
 Cordier played in the Braves organization from 2008 to 2012, and the Pittsburgh Pirates organization in 2013.

 San Francisco Giants

 Cordier signed with the San Francisco Giants after the 2013 season, and was added to their 40-man roster.

 Cordier was called up to the majors for the first time on September 2, 2014.
 He made his MLB debut on September 3 with a 101 mph fastball.
 For the season with the Giants, he was 0–0 with a 1.50 ERA and 9 strikeouts in 6 innings.

 Cordier was designated for assignment by the Giants on May 17, 2015.
 He was outrighted to Triple-A Fresno on May 27, and elected free agency on May 30.
 On June 1, he was re-signed to a minor league deal by the club, and was released on August 1.